Aug 16, 2006

 I received an email this morning announcing new features in the KeywordDiscovery keyword research tool by Trellian.
 These additions include eBay Shopping Keywords , Data Quality & Skew, News Search and Market Share Analysis.

 I have seen it happen time and time again.
 The decision is made to redesign the company web site.
-There could be a variety of reasons for this – the site needs a fresh design to bring it up to date, the company is looking to create a more user friendly experience, a new content management system (CMS) is being added or some other reason.
-However, in he process regard for search engine visibility is not included in the overall plan.
 The new site is launched and everyone waits for the traffic to pour in but for some reason it doesn’t.
 In fact, traffic declines.
 Sales drop.
 The CEO is demanding answers.
 What happened and who’s fault is it?
+Here are 10 things to consider when going through a site redesign.

 A bill amending the Communications Act of 1934 was passed by the House yesterday as reported by ClickZ.
 The Deleting Online Predators Act (DOPA), H. R. 5319, was introduced in an attempt to protect school kids from online sexual predators as well as obscene and pornographic imagery.
 According to the bill, sponsored by Pennsylvania Republican Michael Fitzpatrick, schools and libraries receiving federal funding would be required to bar minors from visiting commercial social networking sites and chat rooms, unless they were under adult supervision.
 Adults would be able to access such sites in those settings, however.